piratos/armdockerbb/README.md

 # armdockerbb
 Continuous integration using buildbot and docker on arm
 ## TODO:
-- Transfert sensitive data to environment variables
+- Transfer sensitive data to environment variables
 - Add the buildbot configuration files